DBozhinovski/relatinator/README.md

 ## Motivation

-My ["corner of the internet"](https://darko.io) was lacking a related posts section, and as usual, my first reflex was to try to find something off-the-shelf.
-After a couple of tries, I realized there was nothing suitable for this particular use case - a static-site for which the related post classification has to happen at build time.
+My ["corner of the internet"](https://darko.io) was lacking a related posts section, and as usual, my first reflex was to try to find something off the shelf.
+After a couple of tries, I realized nothing was suitable for this particular use case - a static site for which the related post classification must happen at build time.

-One approach would be to use a third-party service (plenty of those out there), but I'll admit I'm a bit allergic to external dependencies for relatively simple problem spaces (I mean c'mon, it's a blog, not a rocket ship).
+One approach would be to use a third-party service (plenty of those out there), but I'm a bit allergic to external dependencies for relatively simple problem spaces (I mean, c'mon, it's a blog, not a rocket ship).
 So, I decided to build my own.

 Full post describing the process here: https://darko.io/posts/build-you-a-related-post-classifier

 ## Features

 - Train a tf-idf classifier with your content
-- Get N related posts for a given post as input
+- Get N-related posts for a given post as input

 ## Usage